-You probably know this already, but it doesn’t hurt to repeat it; always set clear milestones and deadlines for your projects.
+You probably know this already, but it doesn’t hurt to repeat it; always set clear project milestones and deadlines.

 If you’re working with clients, they’ll appreciate the visibility.
 If you’re working on an in-house project, you and your team will have a short-term goal to look forward to.